mattclements/Google-Checkout-for-Zencart/README.md

      Try adding an echo in googlecheckout/gcheckout.php
        echo $module_directory = DIR_FS_CATALOG .
 DIR_WS_MODULES . 'shipping/';
      and in the shopping_cart.php page see if the string u see is the correct dir where the shipping file are.
+12. "The address that you are shipping from is invalid.
+Please send a correct US address" Evaluate the XML with the section `<ship-from id="Store_origin">`.
+If this only holds the Post Code, then change the Store Address and Phone on Admin -> Configuration -> My Store to your full address.
 KNOWN BUGS -
 ==========
 (Report bugs at